-Team members: Zhangjun Fei (Boyce Thompson Institute), Umesh Reddy (West Virginia St. Univ), Amnon Levi (USDA, ARS), Yiqun Weng (USDA, ARS), Michael Mazourek (Cornell University), Pat Wechter (USDA, ARS), Rebecca Grumet (Michigan State University)
+Team members: Zhangjun Fei (Boyce Thompson Institute), Umesh Reddy (West Virginia St. Univ.), Amnon Levi (USDA, ARS), Yiqun Weng (USDA, ARS), Michael Mazourek (Cornell University), Pat Wechter (USDA, ARS), and Rebecca Grumet (Michigan State University)

 In closely working with Cornell Genomic Diversity Facilty, we have set up the genotyping-by-sequencing (GBS) platform for the cucurbit species.

 Sequence data processing/analysis

 We have established a GBS data analysis pipeline based on TASSEL-GBS (http://www.maizegenetics.net/tassel).